 The Company's Articles of Association provide that Directors are entitled to be reimbursed for reasonable expenses incurred by them in connection with the performance of their duties and attendance at Board and General Meetings.
-The claims for taxable expenses are set out in the table on page 54.
+The claims for taxable expenses are set out in the table above.